Siege of Marienburg (1454): Background

 In 1410, a Polish-Lithuanian army decisively defeated the Order and broke its military power at the Battle of Grunwald (Tannenberg).
 The dispute between the Kingdom of Poland and the Teutonic Order over control of Pomerelia (Polish: Pomorze Gdańskie) had lasted since the 1308 Teutonic takeover of Danzig (Gdańsk) when that territory was taken from Poland and annexed by the Teutonic Order.
 This event resulted in a series of Polish–Teutonic Wars throughout the 14th and 15th centuries.
 In the 15th century, the towns of Prussia rapidly grew economically.
 However, this was not followed by an increase in their political influence.

 Over time, the kings of Poland denounced the Order of holding lands rightfully theirs, specifically Chełmno Land and Polish lands that would be conquered later, such as Pomerelia, Kujawy, and Dobrzyń Land.
 Furthermore, the rule of the Teutonic Knights was seen as increasingly anachronistic—taxes (customs) and the system of grain licenses (every trader had to pay large fees for the privilege of trading grain) hindered economic development in the province.
 At the same time the nobility sought a larger say in the running of the country, and were looking enviously at neighboring Poland, where the Polish nobility enjoyed wider privileges.
 The Knights were also accused of violating the few existing privileges of the nobility and the cities.
 Craftsmen were discontented because of competition from so-called partacze, or artisans settled by the Knights near their castles.
-Kashubians, Poles, Germans, and Prussians were slowly melting into one nation, and as national differences disappeared, the common goals of all the ethnic and social groups of Prussia became more prominent, and the Prussian estates leaned increasingly towards Poland.
+Kashubians, Poles, Germans, and Old Prussians were slowly melting into one nation, and as national differences disappeared, the common goals of all the ethnic and social groups of Prussia became more prominent, and the Prussian estates leaned increasingly towards Poland.